An 11-week program covering DevOps and continuous delivery, for IT professionals and software developers.

 - Understand how DevOps and continuous delivery affect organization culture and team composition.

 Refund/Cancellation Policy: DePaul reserves the right to cancel any program before that program’s first scheduled meeting, in which case tuition fees (but not convenience fees) will be refunded.
-The university's refund policy allows a return of 100% of tuition if the student drops the DevOps Program by July 3, 2019 (convenience fees will not be refunded).
+The university's refund policy allows a return of 100% of tuition if the student drops the DevOps Program within the first two weeks of the program (convenience fees will not be refunded).

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to: